The silver lining in Facebook’s Cambridge Analytica scandal

 - Ability to have the microphone on at all times

-Remember that the third-party app which spread took everyone’s friend information, too, simply because people were not aware as to what they were signing up for.
+Remember that the third-party app which spread took everyone’s friend information, too, simply because people were not aware of what they were signing up for.
 That’s not to say the developer isn’t to blame or wasn’t sneaky.
 Regardless, there are risks that could have and should have been mitigated.

 How can I start to take back my information and privacy?

-The silver lining in Facebook’s data scandal is awareness that hopefully turns into action.
-If we are not responsible with our own data, not only are we putting ourselves at risk, but also our friends’ and family.
+The silver lining in Facebook’s data scandal is the awareness that hopefully turns into action.
+If we are not responsible for our own data, not only are we putting ourselves at risk, but also our friends and family.
 One concrete step would be to discuss the potential of a DPA — a Digital Protection Agency.
 There’s a debate on the pros and cons of that, but having a federal protection agency that overlooks and regulates digital privacy is certainly an option to consider.

-Some argue that a DPA could prove ending up worse without the right processes and protocols in place.
-No one is to say for sure, but there certainly are many considerations that could make it a viable option in the near future.
+Some argue that a DPA could prove to end up worse without the right processes and protocols in place.
+No one is to say for sure, but there are certainly many considerations that could make it a viable option in the near future.
 Either way, it’s very clear that there is an increasing interest in protecting our privacy online.
 The most important thing to remember is that the power to do so is in your own hands.